elm-community/maybe-extra/README.md

+# Maybe.Extra

-# Convenience functions for working with Maybe
+Convenience functions for working with Maybe
-Experimental package with convenience functions for working with Maybe.
-Note that this API is experimental and likely to go through many more iterations.

-Feedback and contributions are very welcome.

 Contributing
 ------------

-Pull requests are welcome.
+Pull requests and feature requests are welcome.
 If you want to talk to us, join us on the `#elm-community` channels on the [Elm Slack](https://elmlang.slack.com).

 License